 Yields on our earning assets increased by five basis points in the second quarter of 2014 and by three basis points in the first six months of 2014 compared to the same periods in 2013.
 Yields on our investment securities portfolio increased by 20 basis points in the second quarter of 2014 and by 19 basis points in the first six months of 2014 compared to the same periods in 2013.
 These increases were due in part to lower premium amortization.
 In addition, the year-over-year increase in interest rates enabled us to purchase new securities at higher yields.
 Yields on our loans and leases decreased by 14 basis points in the second quarter of 2014 and by 15 basis points in the first six months of 2014 compared to the same periods in 2013, with lower yields in nearly every category of loans and leases.
-Yields on our residential mortgage portfolio decreased by 15 basis points in the first six months of 2014 compared to the same periods in 2013 primarily due to continued refinancing activity of higher rate mortgage loans.
+Yields on our residential mortgage portfolio decreased by 15 basis points in the second quarter of 2014 and by 19 basis points in the first six months of 2014 compared to the same periods in 2013 primarily due to continued refinancing activity of higher rate mortgage loans.
 Also contributing to the increase in our net interest margin for the second quarter and for the first six months of 2014 compared to the same periods in 2013 were slightly lower funding costs primarily due to marginally lower rates paid on our securities sold under agreements to repurchase.
-Rates paid on our securities sold under agreements to repurchase.
-Rates paid on our securities sold under agreements to repurchase decreased by 10 basis points in the first six months of 2014, compared to the same periods and exceeded by 10 basis points in the second quarter of 2014 and by 29 basis points in the first six months of 2014 compared to the same periods in 2013 were slightly lower funding costs primarily due to marginally lower rates paid on our securities sold under agreements to repurchase.
-Rates paid on our securities sold under agreements to repurchase decreased by 10 basis points in the second quarter of 2014 and by 29 basis points in the first six months of 2014 compared to the same periods in 2
+Rates paid on our securities sold under agreements to repurchase decreased by 10 basis points in the second quarter of 2014 and by 29 basis points in the first six months of 2014 compared to the same periods in 2013.
+During the second and third quarter of 2013, we modified the terms on some of our repurchase agreements with private institutions which involved extending the maturity date and lowering the interest rate.